 YANG schema metadata can be obtained on a specific data object by calling the schema function.
 The YANG metadata that is available within the pySROS data structure (data is the specific pySROS formatted data object) is the data.schema.module.
 This is the YANG module name the element comes from.
-If this element in the YANG schema is imported or included from another YANG modules, the root YANG module augment module is shown.
+If this element in the YANG schema is imported or included from another YANG modules, the root YANG module is displayed.
+If the YANG modules where the element is found is an augment to another module, the augment module is shown.